devkotasabin/EBM-NLP/README.md

 The models can be evaluated using docker.
 The embeddings and trained models are downloaded from box university account for evaluation.

+## Nested Named Entity Recognition
+Our approach is based on the paper "A neural layered model for nested named entity recognition" https://aclweb.org/anthology/N18-1131
+The paper detects entities using a flat NER layer described in the paper from Lample etal.
+"Neural architectures for named entity recognition" https://arxiv.org/pdf/1603.01360.pdf starting from inner entities.
+On detecting the inner entities, they merge/average the contextual embedding for tokens in the inner entities, and feed them to another flat NER layer for outer entity detection.
+They stack the layers on top of each other until no new entities are detected.

+## Our Approach

 ## Models Trained Using